 Bulk Pricing, Discounts, and Financial aid

-• Students who wish to pay for an entire year in advance may do so for a $500 discount.
+• Students who wish to pay for an entire year in advance may do so for a $2000 flat fee, which is one month free.

 • Existing students who refer a friend will receive $50 off per month for five months as long as the friend remains an active member of the class, with no limit to how many friends can be invited.